wangjinyang/real-time-audio-transcriber/README.md

 ### Development Guidelines

-- Follow existing code style and modular architecture
+- Follow functional programming principles with pure functions
+- Use existing build system for optimized production builds
 - Add comprehensive comments for complex functionality
-- Test thoroughly with multiple API providers
+- Verify thoroughly with multiple API providers
 - Update documentation as needed
-- Use ESLint for code quality
+- Use ESLint for code quality and consistency
+- Run `npm run format` before commits

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.